ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_advanced/Adjust_letter_sequencing.md

 Note: You can combine both In-line and Line-by-line sequencing options.

-4Click OK to return to the Special tab.
+4. Click OK to return to the Special tab.

 Tip: Travel through your design to check the stitching sequence.
 [See Travel through designs for details.](../../Basics/view/Travel_through_designs)